AdobeDocs/document-cloud-learn.en/help/labsummit/scan.md

 **Step 2:** Open the Adobe Scan app.

-**Step 3:** From the app, take a photo of the business card containing the contact information you’d like to save to your phone.
+**Step 3:** From the app, take a photo of the business card containing the contact information you'd like to save to your phone.

 ![b card image](assets/scanbcard.png)